9 transfers Tottenham have missed out on under Antonio Conte

 Whilst he was still at boyhood club River Plate last season, the likes of Manchester United, Real Madrid and even Wolves were linked with the rising star as he established himself as one of the finest young prospects in South America.

 In the end, Benfica won the race for his signature, signing him for just €18million in the summer.
-At that price, surely he was gettable for Spurs, especially with the promise of Champions League football.
+They flipped him for a quick profit as his World Cup heroics drew the attention of Chelsea.

 What.
 A. Goal!

 Enzo Fernandez just scored this absolute worldie to surely secure the win for Argentina!! 🚀#ITVFootball | #FIFAWorldCup pic.twitter.com/RgFWLc8Tyi

 Last August The Sun reported that Tottenham were “on the verge” of signing Phillips from Blackburn Rovers.
 Spoiler: they weren’t.

 Back then the 17-year-old defender had only just made his debut, but he’s an England Under-19 international and is viewed as one of the brightest young prospects in the Championship.